gpuard/pytARD/README.md

  - **Python:** Python 3 required.
 Developed and tested on version 3.8.2 and 3.9.2.
 Older as well as newer versions should run with no problems.
 - **Required Python packages**: For core functionality, matplotlib 3.3.4, numpy 1.20.1, scipy 1.6.2 and 4.64.0 needs to be installed.
 ## Installation
-You can use `git pull` to pull this repository on your hard drive, alternative download this repository as a .zip file.
+You can use `git clone` to pull this repository on your hard drive, alternative download this repository as a .zip file.
 ## License
-This software is subject to the [GNocchi Alfredo AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This software is subject to the [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
 This software comes with no warranty.
 ## Acknowledgements
 If you find this software helpful, feel free to cite us.

-> [1] Corrodi, O., Fürbringer & S., Smailov, N. pytARD: A free and open
+> [1] Corrodi, O., Fürbringer & S., Smailov, N.: GPU-based Time Domain Solver for Acoustic Wave Equation.
-> source Python room impulse response generator using Adaptive
-> Rectangular Decomposition (ARD).

     @thesis{pytard2022,
         author = {Fürbringer, Severin and Corrodi, Oliver and Smailov, Nikita},